• Skip to main content

 Just add your chosen pellets to the hopper, plug in and start the pellet grill.

-Let the pellet grill go through its start up process and once it has come up to temperature and stopped producing the thick white "start- up" smoke, put the spatchcocked chicken directly on the grill grates. with the breast side facing up.
+Once it has come up to temperature and stopped producing the thick white "start- up" smoke, put the spatchcocked chicken directly on the grill grates. with the breast side facing up.

 While you technically CAN cook your spatchcock turkey "low and slow" at 225-250°F on a pellet grill like traditional pulled pork and ribs, you will never get crispy skin because the fat underneath it will not render at those low temperatures before the meat is finished cooking.